awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ## Conclusion

 The GRU-SA2C methods outperform the NonDL methods across the two datasets.
 We would expect this because without using reinforcement learning the model will not properly discount out of training distribution results.
 So adding this regularization term of advantage helps the model stay within the range of it's training data.
+Using a transformer improved the metrics bu about 1% in the RetailRocket data set and about 0.02% in the H&M data.

 ### Example